 Post Partum Doula Intake Form

 As the society ditches in-office work, the execution of documents more and more happens online.
-The post partum doula intake form isn’t an exception.
+The doula intake form isn’t an exception.
 Handling it utilizing digital means differs from doing this in the physical world.

 An eDocument can be considered legally binding provided that specific requirements are fulfilled.
 They are especially critical when it comes to signatures and stipulations related to them.
 Entering your initials or full name alone will not ensure that the institution requesting the sample or a court would consider it executed.
 You need a reliable solution, like airSlate SignNow that provides a signer with a digital certificate.
 In addition to that, airSlate SignNow maintains compliance with ESIGN, UETA, and eIDAS - leading legal frameworks for eSignatures.